 Overall, the financial year has shown pleasing results for the Trust.
-As an organisation we have maintained a very strong working capital whilst adding to our term assets.
+As an organisation we have maintained a Revenue from exchange transactions very strong working capital whilst adding to our term assets.

 We continue to meet our financial obligations and upgrade our capital assets as per our maintenance schedule including a number of vehicles in our fleet.
 We acknowledge the valuable contributions of our donors, without which we would not be able to meet the needs of our community.